 - With an English speaking population of only 9.6%, citizens of South Africa could find it difficult to assimilate into British/Canadian/Australian/New Zealander lifestyles, and likewise if citizens within the CANZUK area were to emigrate to South Africa;

-- A GDP per capita of only $13,400 (compared to the CANZUK average of $47,225) could see increased numbers of South African citizens migrating for better employment, income and quality of life prospects, with not enough citizens from the CANZUK area migrating to South Africa in return.
+- A GDP per capita of only $5,000+ (USD) could see increased numbers of South African citizens migrating to CANZUK countries for better employment, income and quality of life prospects, with not enough citizens from the CANZUK area migrating to South Africa in return.
 This not only puts strain on public infrastructure within CANZUK economies, but also causes a “brain drain” (skills shortage) within the South African economy itself;

-- With an unemployment rate in South Africa of 14% (over double the CANZUK average), this would also increase the likelihood of South African citizens relocating to the CANZUK area in search of greater employment opportunities, placing strain on all economies involved.
+- With an unemployment rate in South Africa of 35%, this would also increase the likelihood of South African citizens relocating to the CANZUK area in search of greater employment opportunities, placing strain on all economies involved.

 Although South Africa shares a common history and many cultural similarities with Canada, Australia, New Zealand and the United Kingdom, it is unfortunate (yet clear) that in terms of socio-economic analysis, a free movement initiative between the CANZUK area and South Africa would not only strain the economic stability of those countries, but would likely result in the free movement initiative failing.
 Other observations from the aforementioned statistics regarding South Africa, India, Jamaica, Pakistan and the Bahamas include;

 - English speakers (population): high numbers in the CANZUK area, but numbers are either low or not recorded within the 5 additional countries for consideration.
 This means assimilation would be very difficult for citizens who do not speak English, and difficult for CANZUK citizens to assimilate into such non-English speaking countries;